Help to Buy ISAs & Lifetime ISAs

-Sure, the incentive carries a few restrictions.
+Sure, the incentive carried a few restrictions.
 For instance – you can’t use the bonus for the initial deposit on a house or the required fees.
 Also, you can only buy a new-build house up to a certain value.
 But the pros really do outweigh the cons.
 Who doesn’t like free money?

 Savers could claim their 25% bonus on a minimum saved amount of £1,600 (receiving £400 back) up to a total of £12,000 (which would return £3,000).
 Any additional savings can be kept in the tax-free account.
 However, the bonus will only be applied to the first £12,000.

-What is an ISA?
+What Is an ISA?

 When you save money, most of the time, you’re rewarded with monthly or annual interest payments.
 They’re generally very low percentages of the total balance in the account, but they can still help to pad out your savings.
 After all – the more you save, the more you’ll get back in interest!

-What many people don’t know is that you actually get taxed on the interest you earn; it might not be a huge amount, but it certainly starts to add up over time.
+What many people don’t know is that you actually get taxed on the interest you earn, it might not be a huge amount, but it certainly starts to add up over time.